“It was a beach vacation specifically tailored to his tastes”

 Kids Wish Network granted Ayden’s once-in-a-lifetime wish and sent him to the sunny beaches of Ft.
 Lauderdale, Florida!
 Ayden and his family were treated to luxury accommodations at the Diplomat Resort and Spa, an oasis complete with private cabanas and infinity pools.
 The hotel also had Mickey Mouse and Veggie Tales toys waiting for Ayden in his room upon the family’s arrival.
 Ayden had a blast playing with his gifts all week long while digging in the sand on the beach and splashing in the ocean.

 On his wish of a lifetime, Ayden had the opportunity to spend a day as the guest of honor at the Flamingo Gardens, a botanical gardens & everglades wildlife sanctuary.
-The little lover of animals was privy to a private tour, a wildlife encounter show, a narrated tram ride, and visits to the otter habitat, panther and bobcat habitats, and alligator lagoon.
+The little animal lover was privy to a private tour, a wildlife encounter show, a narrated tram ride, and visits to the otter habitat, panther and bobcat habitats, and alligator lagoon.
 The most notable activity on his itinerary for the day was a behind the scenes meet and greet with the Gardens’ resident 600-pound American black bear named Josh!